How Much Is A Referral Fee In Real Estate? What Brokers, Teams, And TCs Need To Know

 Once the transaction is finalized, the receiving agent gets their commission from their broker.

 At this point, the receiving agent’s broker deducts the referral fee from their commission.
-The fee is then sent to the referring agent’s brokerage, and the agent gets paid after the brokerage processes the fee.
+The fee is then sent to the referring agent’s brokerage, and the agent gets paid after the brokerage processes the payment.

 Key Legal and Compliance Considerations for Real Estate Brokers